solidi/hl-mods/workspace/redist/readme.txt

     - Updated corner logo
     - Improved background and loading menu with new snowflake menu
 - Server
-    - Added "mp_icesprites 1" to switch between select ice and real environment sprites
+    - Added "mp_icesprites" to switch between select ice and real environment sprites
     - Added announcement to those that join the server
-    - Added "mp_randomweapon 0" to give a random weapon at spawn
+    - Added "mp_randomweapon" to give a random weapon at spawn
     - Added "mp_interactiveitems", a semicolon-separated list of items that are "interactive" (kickable, pickupable)
     - Added "mp_snowballfight", to play with one-shot kill snowballs only!
 - Fixes